Integrate GitLab with Zero Trust Network Access

 1. Click on the Save changes button.

-Result: You have configured GitLab to be accessible using Portnox Conditional Access for Applications.
+Result: You have configured GitLab to be accessible using Portnox Zero Trust Network Access.

-Note: Single sign-on with Conditional Access will not be enforced for your personal account.
+Note: Single sign-on with Zero Trust Network Access will not be enforced for your personal account.
 It will be activated when you or your group members access the group.
 You can share the group’s single sign-on URL with your group members.
 This URL is specified in the GitLab single sign-on URL field, and has the following format: https://gitlab.com/groups/your_group/-/saml/sso?token=token_value.